charliemacquarie/sevenandahalf/README.md

 # Seven And A Half

-sevenandahalf is a web app that takes your location and shows you the USGS topographic maps that you are located on.
+sevenandahalf is a web app that uses your location to show you the USGS topographic maps covering where you are.
+It is built using [Flask](https://flask.palletsprojects.com/en/2.1.x/)

 sevenandahalf is designed to work on a local network that's not connected to the internet.
 Specifically, the idea is that you can set this up on something like a Rasberrypi which can manage its own wifi network, and then users can access maps (and other stuff too, if you setup trucknet) using their gps location -- all without needing to rely on the internet (because you're probably somewhere without the internet, right?).